pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

 instruction in our code and deciding whether it's necessary or not.
 That meticulous review netted various small gains that together are quite significant.

-The biggest performance improvement however, came from radical departure from the initial design of transactional undo logs.
+The biggest performance improvement however, came from a radical departure from the original design of transactional undo logs.
 Initially, every single action taken during the transaction was logged in a doubly-linked list.
 That list was complicated, and thus cost of keeping it in an always consistent state was high.
 So high in fact, that, in many instances, it overshadowed the cost of